BILGI-IE-423/ie423-2024-termproject-data-flix/README.md

 weighted avg       0.94      0.94      0.93       496

+Modeling

+Preprocessing
+Numeric Features: We standardized numerical features using StandardScaler to normalize the distribution.
+Standardizing improves the convergence of the model by ensuring that each feature contributes equally to the model's predictions.
+Categorical Features: One-hot encoded categorical features were transformed into a format suitable for machine learning algorithms.

+Linear Regression Model

+Aim: To predict IMDb scores based on director and actor popularity indices and other relevant features.
+Pipeline Creation: A pipeline was created consisting of a preprocessor for handling transformations and a linear regressor.
+The pipeline streamlined the preprocessing and modeling steps, ensuring that all transformations were consistently applied.
+Training: The model was trained using the training dataset.
+Evaluation: The model's performance was evaluated using metrics like Mean Squared Error (MSE) and R2 Score.
+MSE measures the average squared difference between the predicted and actual values, while R2 Score indicates the proportion of variance explained by the model.

+Random Forest Regressor

+Aim: To predict popularity indices, which are crucial features in our dataset.
+Complex Preprocessing: The RandomForest algorithm can handle various data types, so only basic encoding and scaling were applied.
+Hyperparameter Tuning: We utilized GridSearchCV to find the optimal settings for parameters such as n_estimators, max_depth, and min_samples_split.
+GridSearchCV performs an exhaustive search over specified parameter values, ensuring the best combination for model performance.
+Training and Testing: The model was trained on the training set, and predictions were made on the testing set.
+Evaluation: The performance was assessed using MSE and R2 Score.
+Additionally, results were visualized to compare predicted and actual values, providing insights into the model's accuracy and potential areas for improvement.

+Visualization
+We visualized the results of our models to better understand their performance.
+Scatter plots comparing actual vs. predicted IMDb scores and popularity indices were created to highlight the model's predictive accuracy.
+These visualizations helped identify any patterns or discrepancies in the predictions, guiding further refinements.

+By following these detailed steps in feature engineering and modeling, we aimed to build robust models capable of accurately predicting viewer ratings for movies and TV shows on Netflix.

 ## General Comment:

 While SVR performs adequately for IMDb score predictions, it is not suitable for Gross predictions.
 The model fails on Gross data because it shows large deviations.